lngo10/Physics-Visualizer/README.md

 # Physics-Visualizer

 Here you can find visual representations of different concepts in physics written in VPython.
-The files show the code for concept but the links below are visual representations of these physics principles.
+The files show the code for each concept but the links below are visual representations of these physics principles.

 Electric Motor:
 https://trinket.io/glowscript/b47f7bdaf9